-- G.8 The valley sides are typically dominated by a mixture of arable land, open improved pasture grassland and interspersed with occasional woodland, wet grassland (that extends up from the river floodplain) and chalk grassland (extending down from the chalk downland).
-Occasional chalk pits occur along the valley sides (particularly in the Ouse Valley), and many of these former pits are of significant geological interest. - G.9 The woodlands associated with these valley sides are of particular ecological value, with a number of statutory and non-statutory woodland sites.
-Of particular note, is the a large area of Arundel Park SSSI, which comprises an old deer park dominated by chalk grassland with dense or scattered scrub and mature semi-natural woodland.
-This site is considered to be one of the most important sites in the country for invertebrates, and also supports a diverse range of breeding birds. - G.10 Some grassland areas located in the southern section of the Cuckmere valley are strongly influenced by their coastal location, and include an area of the Seaford to Beachy Head SSSI.
+- G.7 The valley sides are typically dominated by a mixture of arable land, open improved pasture grassland and interspersed with occasional woodland, wet grassland (that extends up from the river floodplain) and chalk grassland (extending down from the chalk downland).
+Occasional chalk pits occur along the valley sides (particularly in the Ouse Valley), and many of these former pits are of significant geological interest. - G.8 The woodlands associated with these valley sides are of particular ecological value, being a priority habitat and many are recognised as statutory and non-statutory designated sites.
+Of particular note is the large area of Arundel Park SSSI, which comprises an old deer park dominated by chalk grassland with dense or scattered scrub and mature seminatural woodland.
+This site is considered to be one of the most important sites in the country for invertebrates, and also supports a diverse range of breeding birds.

+G.9 Some grassland areas located in the southern section of the Cuckmere valley are strongly influenced by their coastal location and include an area of the Seaford to Beachy Head SSSI.

-Key Biodiversity Features Importance Significant areas of woodland Includes nationally important sites such as Arundel Park, together with many non-statutory woodland sites Chalk grassland (extending down valley sides from the chalk downland) Chalk grassland resource supports important populations of vascular plants, birds and invertebrates.
-Mosaic of arable land, open improved pasture grassland and interspersed with occasional woodland and wet grassland (that extends up from the river floodplain) Provides an important habitat mosaic
+Key Biodiversity Features Importance Semi-natural deciduous woodland Includes nationally important sites such as Arundel Park, together with many nonstatutory woodland sites.
+Chalk grassland (extending down valley sides from the chalk downland) Chalk grassland supports important populations of vascular plants, birds and invertebrates.
+Mosaic of arable land, open improved pasture grassland and interspersed with occasional woodland and wet grassland (that extends up from the river floodplain) Provides an important habitat mosaic.